sourov2008/Swift-UI-MVVM/README.md

 This app uses MVVM architecture (e.g., Models, Views, ViewModels, Networking, etc.).

 ## Service:
 There are two kinds of services.
 PostService(uses for real API calls) and MockPostService(uses for unit test purposes).
 PostService: Whenever we will make a API call, we will use the service class to access the network manager.
-We will prepare the necessary data to make an API call. like URL, params, header etc.
+We will prepare the necessary data to make an API call. like URL, params, header, cacheing policy etc.

 ## Networking:
 Created a NetworkRouter/NetworkManager class to handle API requests.
 Implement a generic method for making get, post put delete API calls.